The Cisneros Collection

 Traveler Artists to Latin America

-Spanning from 1638 to 1887, the paintings, drawings, watercolors, photographs, maps, books and archival documents that make up the Traveler Artists collection trace the evolution of Latin American landscapes by artists from Europe and the Americas.
+Spanning from the 17th to the 19th centuries, the paintings, drawings, watercolors, photographs, maps, books and archival documents that make up the Traveler Artists collection trace the depiction of the landscape of Latin America by artists from Europe and the United States.
 This collection offers an historical account of the genesis of this genre, beginning with the arrival of the Dutch painter Frans Post to Brazil in 1637, and continuing with journeys by chroniclers, scientists, entrepreneurs, and artists including Lydia Byam (c.
 1800), Frederic Edwin Church (1826–1900), Marc Ferrez (1843–1923), Maria Graham (1785–1842), Alexander von Humboldt (1769–1859), Camille Pissarro (1830–1903), and José María Velasco (1840–1912).
 These depictions of the Americas range from romanticized scenes based on Western conventions to directly observed illustrations of travel and expeditions, and include scientific studies of fauna and flora as well as historical records.

 Gallery page